Jckpt/Twitch-check-follows-react/README.md

 # Twitch-check-follows-react

 Twitch-check-follows-react is a website build in react that searches for users that are following a chosen streamer.
-Currently it doesn't work, because of deprecated Kraken Twitch APIs.

 ## Getting Started